AST Advantage! 624

 AST computers are renowned for being sticklers when it comes to compatible hardware even though it's a Socket 5 board, it was very strict on the CPUID and extremely fussy about PCI timing from what I can remember.
 I had major problems in the past getting it to POST with various add-in sound cards, IDE controllers and port expanders.

 In the original machine I had, I tried to upgrade from the P75 to a P90 and it refused to start with one of the CPUs in particular but a slightly earlier revision POSTed just fine even though they had the same Voltage/FSB.

-I've had to replace the original CD ROM drive as the Mitsumi drive was having trouble reading disks with a COMPAQ CRD-8402B.
+I've had to replace the original CD ROM drive (Torisan CDR-S1G) as it was having trouble reading disks with a COMPAQ CRD-8402B.